 Finally, bonds are built through shared experiences.
 Now, you can’t go do a bunch of trust falls with all your customers, but you can still bond with them via your content.

 Easter Eggs - Easter eggs are hidden little jokes or references in a piece of media.
 They’re a great way to create a bond between your brand and audience, as people who get the references will feel rewarded.

 Nostalgia - There’s no doubt that nostalgia is a powerful advertising tool.
 Even if your business isn’t that old, harken back to the pop culture and fads of your target audience to associate those warm, fuzzy feelings with your brand.

 Optimize, Optimize, Optimize

 Finally, since content marketing is a form of digital marketing, the biggest mistake you can make is failing to test, optimize and improve.
-This means you should constantly refining and tweaking your personas, funnel, messaging and distribution channels to maximize your conversions.
+This means that, to be a successful content strategist, you should constantly be refining and tweaking your personas, funnel, messaging and distribution channels to maximize your conversions.